Critical Analysis of Maeda Design in Tech Report 2017

 To be totally clear, if you want to receive damages from an infringing party, now you must be able to assign an actual objective numeric value (or range of values) to a design’s contribution as a proportion of the overall profits of the product.
 Think about that.

 As any product design research professional knows, this new model is costly and far more complex than the prior calculation, which was based simply on disgorgement of total profits by the infringing party.
 It is clear that the new Samsung damages calculation will require more experts, more expert analysis, more reports, more depositions, more time at trial, more of everything that drives up the cost of design patent litigation.
-There are other issues too complex to cover here that further increase the complexity of design patent protections and reduce the value of design as a protectable corporate asset.
+There are other issues too complex to cover here that further increase the complexity of design patent protection and reduce the value of design as a protectable corporate asset.

 Copy Now, Determine Cost Later